 Whatever you choose, we know you’ll come ready to take on the world.
 We’ll help you leave ready to change it.

 And it all starts here.
 When you’re ready, apply for admission and begin to bring your future into focus with NIU.

 To succeed, businesses need people skilled at recording, summarizing, reporting and analyzing financial transactions.
 Accounting students learn those skills, as well as how to interpret and communicate financial information in ways that help companies assess trends and make strategic decisions.
 You will graduate prepared for careers in public accounting such as auditing, taxation, internal audit, government accounting and many other fields.
 Many students choose to earn a master’s degree in leadership or taxation.

 Anthropologists seek to understand who we are as humans.
 While archaeologists and biological anthropologists search for clues about the past, cultural and linguistic anthropologists are on a quest to understand the richness of human diversity.
 Our anthropology program will prepare you for an exciting career involving our increasingly multicultural world and global economy.
 Careers might include teaching, research, marketing, community service or nonprofit management.
 Additionally, corporations are increasingly relying on anthropological research to connect with consumers.
 Employment in this field is expected to grow at a faster-than-average rate in coming years.

-The Bachelor of Science in Applied Management with an emphasis in Public Safety gives police officers, fire officers and first responders the skills and knowledge needed for public-sector leadership in a rapidly changing world.
+The Bachelor of Science in Applied Management with an emphasis in Public Service gives police officers, fire officers and first responders the skills and knowledge needed for public-sector leadership in a rapidly changing world.

 Designed for professionals with Associate of Applied Science degrees in criminal justice, law enforcement, fire science and emergency management, this degree builds on foundational knowledge and takes it to the next level, providing new pathways for career advancement and further education.